1. Preface

-A company purchased this batch of forged blanks for manufacturing the coiling shaft in the strip production rewinding unit.
-The final heat treatment process is quenching and tempering.
+A company has purchased this batch of forged blanks for use in the production of a coiling shaft in a strip production rewinding unit.
+The final heat treatment process for the product will be quenching and tempering.

-During the warehousing inspection of raw materials, it was found that the macro and micro metallographic structures were abnormal, and it was preliminarily judged that the forging blank was not normalized.
+During a raw material inspection, it was discovered that the macro and micro metallographic structures were abnormal.
+It was preliminary determined that the forging blank was not normalized.

-In this post, the methods and possibilities of improving the quality of the forging stock are discussed and analyzed according to the physical and chemical test results by formulating several heat treatment schemes.
+In this post, we will discuss and analyze methods and possibilities for improving the quality of the forging stock based on physical and chemical test results.
+Several heat treatment schemes will be formulated.

-The test material is 42CrMo steel forging stock, which is accepted according to the requirements of high-quality steel in alloy structural steel (GB / t3077-2015).
+The test material is 42CrMo steel forging stock, which has been deemed acceptable according to the requirements for high-quality alloy structural steel (GB/T3077-2015).

-The test results are shown in Table 1 by Spectrolab spectrometer and meet the standard requirements.
+The test results, as shown in Table 1, were obtained using a Spectrolab spectrometer and meet the standard requirements.

 Table 1 chemical composition (mass fraction) of forging stock sample